MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 nav_order: 2
 ---

-My research utilizes both econometric and analytical methodologies to examine the impact of technological innovations across various market contexts.
-I examine the impact of technology advancements, the dynamics of strategic collaborations, and the influence of consumer perceptions.
-Looking ahead, I aim to expand my research agenda to incorporate topics in Cybersecurity and Artificial Intelligence.
+My research utilizes both econometrical and analytical methodologies to examine the impact of technological innovations across various market contexts.
+Specifically, his work investigates the effects of new technology in retail, the dynamics of strategic partnerships between online and offline retailers, and the influence of consumer perceptions on the online crowdfunding market.

 ### Working papers